-It’s important, particularly if you’re 10 years or less from retirement, to ensure that your pension savings are invested in a way that reflects your circumstances and the way you want to take your money at your selected retirement age.
+It’s important, particularly if you’re 10 years or less from your Target Retirement Age (TRA), to ensure that your Lifestyle Account is invested in a way that reflects your circumstances and the way you want to use the money in your Lifestyle Account.

 If you haven’t done so already, you need to ask yourself a couple of key questions.

 Do you know how you plan to take your money?

 - You have a range of options when it comes to taking money from your Lifestyle Account.
 Have a look at Your options from age 55 page for more details.